-These are seven offline forms available for download to your computer.
+There are offline forms available for download to your computer.

 This Itinerary update form is for agents and masters to advise the department of changes to a vessel’s itinerary for a voyage.
 Use this form for changes after a PAR has already been submitted, for changes to a vessel’s subsequent port itinerary.
-Masters and agents to complete this form and email to the NMC to action.
+Masters and agents to complete this form and email to the National Maritime Centre (NMC) to action.

 Pre-arrival information, and changes for maritime conveyances (vessels) must be reported in writing through MARS.
 Electronic offline forms can be used where there is limited connectivity.
 For commercial vessels, reporting obligations are met once vessel pre-arrival information has been submitted in the Maritime and Aircraft Reporting System (MARS).

 Vessel operator responsibilities: The operator of the vessel is obligated to accurately report information in accordance with Section 193 of the Biosecurity Act 2015.
 This information must be lodged in MARS no later than 12 hours prior to arrival.

 Shipping agent responsibilities: Where the vessel operator uses a shipping agent, the agent is responsible for lodgement of accurate and timely information into MARS.
 The agent must ensure that this information is a true and correct representation of the reports provided by the vessel operator and that any changes have been confirmed with the operator.